 The Publications Advisory Committee will recommend policy concerning NARST publications, and develop and disseminate additional publications specifically design for use by media, policy-makers, education officials, teachers, and other professional organizations.
 This committee will also monitor the process of development of publications initiated by the External Policy and Relations Committee, and the Research Committee.
 This committee will also monitor and oversee changes to the NARST website.

-- Membership and Election
+- Membership and Elections

 The Membership and Election committee will seek new members from a variety of backgrounds and retain active members by soliciting interest in committee membership throughout the organization and for elected offices.
 In addition to developing a slate for annual elections, the committee will be concerned with recruitment, retention, and responsiveness of NARST to members' interests.